The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/leveling-guide.md

 ### Level 90

 * Requiescat stacks should now be spend exclusively on Confiteor and the Blade of Valor combo.
 Do not spend them on Holy Spirit (if you have both Divine Might and Requiescat, Holy Spirit will consume only the Divine Might).

+### Level 94

+* At this level, Sepulchre becomes stronger than Divine Might-buffed Holy Spirit, so begin prioritizing Sepulchre in Fight or Flight over Holy Spirit